 Catholics now make up just 65% of the population and evangelicals and Pentecostals are now almost a fourth of the population.
 Fundamental Christians are spreading by internet, an increasing number of mega-churches and growing numbers of clergy.
 The Week recently reported that there are 50,000 ordained Assemblies of God pastors versus half that number of Catholic priests.

-The recent “March for Jesus” brought out 1 million evangelicals in a nationwide show of strength.
+The recent “March for Jesus” brought out 1 million evangelicals, many wearing a silver Jesus piece, in a nationwide show of strength.
 While Rio is known for its nightlife, the country is making waves on Sunday mornings when the churches are full in a tilt toward the religious right.